dynamsoft-docs/barcode-reader-docs-server/programming/c/user-guide/index.md

 ---
 layout: default-layout
 title: C Edition User Guide Index
-description: This is the user guide index page of Dynamsoft Barcode Reader C Edition.
+description: This is the user guide index page of Dynamsoft Barcode Reader SDK C Edition.
 keywords: user guide index, C
 permalink: /programming/c/user-guide/index.html
 ---

 # C Edition User Guide Index

-These articles will help you get the most out of Dynamsoft Barcode Reader C Edition.
+These articles will help you get the most out of Dynamsoft Barcode Reader SDK C Edition.

 * If you have just started evaluating the SDK, read the [Getting Started](../user-guide.md).